 Most of you might have “somehow” noticed, that I´ve been working at Rapturecamps in summer 2016.
 The first question I get?
 Have you been teaching surf? Ähhhhmm..
 NO I was not a surf instructor 😉 I was kind of a bloody beginner.
 The second question I get is: HOW IS THE CAMP? and How did you like working there?
 First things first, so …. as my last surf camp review (about the Lapoint Camp in Sri Lanka) was and still is one of the most read posts on my blog, I

 As I´ve been volunteering in the Rapture Surfcamp in Ericeira Portugal, I thought I wanna give you some insights and a review on the camp.
 Therefore I asked several people who stayed there in 2016 and put up this post for you.
 Additional Hannah wrote so many details, that I decided to add a second review post, just with all her thoughts.
 Thanks girl for your effort, I really appreciate it!

-You are about to plan your city trip now in autumn or even already next spring?
-A little bit of sun at the atlantic ocean – good wine, friendly people and beach?
+You are about to plan your city trip for autumn or even already spring?
+A little bit of sun at the Atlantic ocean – good wine, friendly people and beach?
 Porto is the up-and-coming city in Europe, recently in development and has a lot to offer!
-Here is what to do when taking a few days off and enjoying the portuguese fair.
+Here is what to do when taking a few days off and enjoying the Portuguese flair.

 As you might have read in my latest blog entry I enjoyed surfing while staying in Peniche every day.
 Except one.
 It was “the day of the island trip” – our visit of Ilha da Berlenga.
 A day I won’t forget for a long long time.